tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 I didn't ask for much, but even after years of effort to study, earn two university degrees, and work for years, that still remained far beyond my financial reach.

-Once, another opportunity presented itself to me.
-It was the closest thing to my dream house.
-But even then, I couldn't seize it.
-It still seemed too expensive to me.
-Thoughts of scarcity and poverty, that seemed to be my mentality.

-I didn't have the money, I didn't want to get into debt, I told myself, even though my parents had some of the money and they offered their financial support in case I couldn't handle the debts, but still, I said no.

-What was I thinking back then?
-The worst part is that I don't remember, and I can't comprehend how I let that opportunity slip away.
-How much immaturity and stupidity filled my thoughts.
-A few years later, that same property would cost more than double, and the memory of having lost all those opportunities weighed heavily on my soul.

-Shortly after, I invested my meager savings in an apartment near the town where I only lived for a few months.
-The reason was simple.
+Shortly after I started making some money, I invested my meager savings in an apartment near my hometown where I only lived for a few months.
 I bought that apartment thinking of my parents.
 They used to argue frequently.
 That apartment could be their escape to disconnect.
 I thought it would help both my mother and my father, but the reality was quite the opposite.

-After all, I didn't like living in that place, I felt lonely and disconnected from life.
-So, I still lived with my parents in the house where I grew up.
-At least there, I wasn't alone, and we had a small backyard from which we could see the sky and feel the air brushing against our faces.
+After all, I didn't like living in that place, I felt lonely there.
+So, I was still living with my parents in the house where I grew up.
+At least by living with my parents, I wasn't felling alone, and we had a small backyard from which we could see the sky and feel the air brushing against our faces.

-And yet, I should be grateful, many didn't even have that.
-But it made me feel even worse to have an unoccupied place that I didn't use, while many families wished to enjoy it.
-I had become the typical human being who neither lives nor lets others live.
-Maybe I was too pessimistic, or maybe I was too weak.
-I no longer cared about anything, I had long lost the hope of having a wife and children.

 I had lost the hope of dedicating myself professionally to what I truly loved.
-I had lost the hope of enjoying the home I had always longed for.
+I had lost the hope of enjoying the home I had always longed for, a family and kids.
 What a waste of life.
 That's what I felt.
-I observed the children who had grown up with me, most of them without university degrees, without prestigious jobs, but they were independent, with their own families and children.
+I observed the kids who had grown up with me, most of them without university degrees, without prestigious jobs, but they were independent, with their own families and children.

-Where had I gone so wrong?
-Now, I had also lost another one of my hopes in life.
-Nevertheless, it wasn't all sadness and pain; deep in my heart, I could also feel peace and tranquility.
+When and Where had I gone so wrong in life?

 If this were an Isekai, I would now be thinking about how to return to my original world.

 ### Chapter 4

-[Notification] You have a new message from Valeria: uwu!
+[Notification received] You have a new message from Valeria: "uwu!
 How are you!?
-Would you mind helping me with...
+Would you mind helping me with..."

 [Open notification]

+Valeria: "uwu!
+How are you!?
+Would you mind helping me with some task estimations please?"

+"Hi Valeria!!, how are y..."

+[Typing...]

 "Hi Valeria!!, how are you?
 Yes, yes... sure!
-Let me check it for you" [Typing...]

-"Hi Valeria!!, how are you?
-Yes, yes... sure!
 Let m..."

 [Typing...]

-"Hi Valeria!!, how are y..."
-[Typing...]

-"Hi Valeria!!, how are things going?
-Sorry, I just saw your message now" [Typing...]

 [Disconnect from network]

-"Hi Valeria!!, how are things going?
-Sorry, I just saw your message now, I was finishing something" [Trying to connect...]

-"Hi Valeria!!, how are things going?
-Yes, of course!
-Sorry for the delay, I was finishing something" [Trying to connect...]
+"Hi Valeria!!, how are you?
+I'm a bit busy now..."

+[Trying to connect...]

 "Hi Valeria!
 Yepp sure!
 I'll send it to you right now"